• Skip to main content

 Tips to make the BEST vegan date scones

 • You really don't want to work the dough too much.
 Once the ingredients are combined, then don't manipulate anymore.
-This will ensure you keep some chunks of coconut oil, which is crucial to avoid ending up with scones that are too dense or worst, hard.
+This will ensure you keep some pieces of coconut oil intact, which is crucial to avoid ending up with scones that are too dense or worst, hard.

 • To prevent having to process the dough for too long, then I recommend to distribute the chilled coconut oil in small pieces in the food processor.
 Then, you will only have to pulse a few times to break up the chunks, opposed to having to process for longer to break one large block of oil (remember, you want scattered small pieces of oil all over the dough).